ChrisChinchilla/docs/engine/install/linux-postinstall.md

 ## Configure Docker to start on boot with systemd

-Many modern Linux distributions use [systemd](../../config/daemon/systemd.md) to manage which services start when the system boots.
+Many modern Linux distros use [systemd](../../config/daemon/systemd.md) to manage which services start when the system boots.
 On Debian and Ubuntu, the Docker service starts on boot by default.
-To automatically start Docker and containerd on boot for other Linux distributions using systemd, run the following commands:
+To automatically start Docker and containerd on boot for other Linux distros using systemd, run the following commands:

 ```console